 Year 3 and 4 students take part in a two day, one night camp each year.
 These camps operate in alternating pattern, with a city-based camp one year, and a more rural camp the second year.
 Some parents come along as help on the camp, either through the day or for the overnight stay.

 Year 5 and 6 students take part in a week-long camp every year.
 Again, these camps operate in an alternating pattern, with odd-year camps taking place somewhere on the South Island and even-year camps taking place somewhere on the North Island.
 Depending on numbers, two or three teachers take part in this camp, along with several volunteer parents.
+You can find information about the 2017 Year 5 & 6 Camp to Curious Cove here.

 For information on the 2017 Noho Marae Trip for all year levels, click here.